suburbanmarine/opaleye/README.md

 ### HTTP

 Opaleye uses the FastCGI protocol to integrate with a web server and respond to client HTTP requests.
-Opaleye normally uses NGINX as the web server, although others that support fcgi will work as well.
+Normally NGINX is used as the web server, although others that support fcgi will work as well.

 ### json-rpc over HTTP